dylanlott/vedh/.planning/phases/01-measured-deck-import-foundation/01-VALIDATION.md

 `TestMain` migrates Postgres and imports an MTGJSON snapshot before any test runs — those tasks carry a `<precondition>` naming both, and none of them is CI coverage (see the CI-reality note above).

+**Terminology, because "authoritative" means two different things in this phase.**
+`EventSpec.Authoritative` marks the **six server-owned** event names a client may not submit.
+The migration's dedup predicate names a different, smaller set: the **four deduplicated** names `game_created`, `player_joined`, `guest_session_created`, `account_claimed`. `deck_import_succeeded` and `deck_import_failed` are server-owned but deliberately *outside* the predicate, so they persist on every emission.
+Two identifiers keep the older word for continuity with `01-RESEARCH.md` — the index `product_events_authoritative_once` and the test `TestProductEvents_AuthoritativeDedup` — and both mean "the deduplicated four".
+Renaming them was considered and rejected at plan time: the strings appear in `01-RESEARCH.md` line 1235 as well as here, so a rename would trade one ambiguous name for one stale cross-reference. `01-01-PLAN.md` task 2 carries the same note where the test is specified.

 | Task ID | Plan | Wave | Requirement | Threat Ref | Secure Behavior | Test Type | Automated Command | File Exists | Status |
 |---------|------|------|-------------|------------|-----------------|-----------|-------------------|-------------|--------|
 | 01-02-T1 | 01-02 | 2 | REQ-ACT-002 | — | Six required syntaxes parse identically | unit | `go test ./pkg/deckimport -run TestScanner_RequiredSyntaxes` | ❌ W0 | ⬜ pending |